Carmantis/github-pages/index.md

 title: Home
 permalink: /
 ---
-## Welcome to my portfolio site
+## Welcome to my portfolio

 ## About Me

-I am second-year student at the University of Kajaani, studying AI and data engineering.
+I am a second-year student at the University of Kajaani, studying AI and data engineering.
 I am passionate about data and machine learning methods.
 Currently working on a project that involves data processing and machine learning.

 ## Education